JamesSkemp/phaser-starter-templates/README.md

 - [Starter Project for Phaser with Visual Studio Code and TypeScript](./v2-official/_starter-v2-vsc-ts): Uses the last official release of Phaser 2.

-### Phaser 3 (Beta)
+### Phaser 3
-Phaser 3 (previously named Lazer) is the newest official version of Phaser.
-As of this writing Phaser 3 is not yet released.
+Phaser 3 (previously named Lazer) is the latest official version of Phaser.
+As of this writing Phaser 3 is missing TypeScript defintions, and is not as feature complete.
+Once TypeScript defintions are available I'll create Phaser 3 starter templates.

 > There are currently no starter templates for Phaser 3.